-Survey type Low suitability habitat for batsa Moderate suitability habitat for bats High suitability habitat for bats Transect/spot count/timed search surveys One survey visit [®] per season (spring - April/May, summer - June/July/August, autumn - September/October): in appropriate weather conditions for bats Further surveys may be required if these survey visits reveal higher levels of bat activity than predicted by habitat alone One survey visit [®] per month (April to October) ^F in appropriate weather conditions for bats.
+Survey type Low suitability habitat for bats ^a Moderate suitability habitat for bats High suitability habitat for bats Transect/spot count/timed search surveys One survey visit ^o per season (spring - April/May, summer - June/July/August, autumn - September/October) [-] in appropriate weather conditions for bats Further surveys may be required if these survey visits reveal higher levels of bat activity than predicted by habitat alone One survey visit [®] per month (April to October) ^F in appropriate weather conditions for bats.
 At least one of the surveys should comprise dusk and pre-dawn (or dusk to dawn) within one 24-hour period.
-Up to two survey visits ^h per month (April to October) ^r in appropriate weather conditions for bats.
-At least one of the surveys should comprise dusk and pre-dawr (or dusk to dawn) within one 24-hour period.
-AND Automated/static bat detector surveys 1 One location per transect, data to be collected on five consecutive nights per season (spring - April/May, summer - June/July/August, autumn - September/October): in appropriate weather conditions for bats Two locations per transect, data to be collected on five consecutive nights per month (April to October) in appropriate weather conditions for bats Three locations per transect, data to be collected on five consecutive nights per month (April to October) ^c in appropriate weather conditions for bats
+Up to two survey visits 6 per month (April to October) 6 in appropriate weather conditions for bats.
+At least one of the surveys should comprise dusk and pre-dawn (or dusk to dawn) within one 24-hour period.
+AND a secolar and a secolar s Automated/static bat detector surveys 1 One location per transect, data to be collected on five consecutive nights per season (spring - April/May, summer - June/July/August, autumn - September/October)= in appropriate weather conditions for bats Two locations per transect, data to be collected on five consecutive nights per month (April to October): in appropriate weather conditions for bats Three locations per transect, data to be collected on five consecutive nights per month (April to October) ^r in appropriate weather conditions for bats